frippz/frippz.se/_posts/2020-03-09-facebook-discovers-that-native-is-better.md

 *But web just can’t compete with native.*

 I’m not going to stick my neck out and say that it never will, but I honestly don’t see that happening for many years to come.
 Plus, as front end developer since the 90s, I don’t see web technologies as the correct set of tools for building such apps.
 I loathe Electron and other stuff that’s not native to Mac, for example.
 I feel the same way about iOS as well.
 I want snappy, responsive and native apps on all my platforms.
 Looks like the engineers over at Facebook wants that too.

+**Updated:** The Messenger app [was apparently native before the rewrite as well](https://twitter.com/dan_abramov/status/1234801507805138945), so the title of this post is pretty off target.
+My point about native vs. web still stands, though.